IDE-installers/sublime-linux-installer/README.md

 2. Choose which channel to use

 # Note
-When you execute this script, if you do not enter your choices correctly it will not work
+When you execute this script, if you do not enter your choices correctly it will not work properly.